There are multiple ways to import and file a document in FYI.

 Refer to Saving an Office Document to FYI.

 You can Drag and Drop documents into FYI directly from Windows Explorer or from your desktop.

-When adding multiple files using this method, the filing details that you select will be applied to all the documents.
+The standard filing defaults will be applied (either practice-wide or client defaults).
+If adding multiple files, the selected filing details will be applied to all the documents.

-Drag and Drop is only available for practices on the "Intermediate" or "Pro" plan.
+Drag and Drop is only available for practices on the Intermediate, Pro or Elite plan.

 Refer to Drag and Drop.

 Uploading Documents using the Import Drawer

 You can use Upload to import any type and number of files into FYI.
 This is useful for images or zipped files, and for multiple files.